Compare, side by side

 Argos vs IKEA: Budget Sofa Showdown

 One sells flat-pack Scandinavian minimalism.
 The other sells next-day affordability with a Habitat side-door.
-Benny picks a winner — eventually.
+We pick a winner — eventually.

 Wayfair vs IKEA Sofas: Online Furniture Giant vs Flat-Pack King

 The Boston-based marketplace versus the Swedish institution.
-Benny weighs infinite choice against showroom certainty.
+We weigh infinite choice against showroom certainty.

 IKEA vs Dunelm Sofas: The Budget Buyer's Guide

 Two of Britain's favourite budget-friendly retailers go head to head.
-Benny's dug into both and came back with opinions.
+We've dug into both and came back with opinions.

 Build Your Own Comparison